CART AI trading strategy

 CART AI Trading Strategy Framework

 The CART AI trading strategy below is a rules-based research framework, not personal advice.
-It connects price action with GTV, orders, revenue mix, adjusted EBITDA, free cash flow, buybacks, advertising, enterprise progress, retailer concentration, labor regulation, and valuation discipline.
+It connects price action with GTV, orders, revenue mix, adjusted EBITDA, free cash flow, buybacks, advertising, enterprise progress, retailer concentration, labor regulation, and valuation discipline, with Q2 2026 earnings scheduled for August 6, 2026.

 Trend-following setup

-A failed breakout followed by a close below $46.50 should reduce setup confidence, especially if management commentary points to weaker demand, lower take rates, or slower ads.
+A failed reclaim followed by a close below $43.10 should reduce setup confidence, especially if management commentary points to weaker demand, lower take rates, or slower ads.

 Mean-reversion setup

-If CART pulls back toward the $40.40 to $42.50 moving-average band without a reset in GTV growth, free cash flow, or advertising, compare the new price with the audited base scenario and grocery-platform peers such as DoorDash on growth and FCF yield.
+If CART pulls back toward the $40.96 to $43.10 moving-average support band without a reset in GTV growth, free cash flow, or advertising, compare the new price with the verified base scenario and grocery-platform peers such as DoorDash on growth and FCF yield.

-Do not treat a pullback as attractive if retailer churn, labor classification costs, ad recession, or aggressive reinvestment create a real per-share value reset.
+Do not treat a pullback as attractive if retailer churn, labor classification costs, ad recession, or aggressive reinvestment create a real per-share value reset, or if the Q2 2026 report disappoints on guidance.

 Fundamental monitor

-Track GTV, orders, transaction revenue as a percent of GTV, advertising and other revenue, GAAP gross margin, adjusted EBITDA margin, free cash flow, cash and marketable securities, share repurchases, diluted share count, top-retailer GTV mix, enterprise launches, and AI Solutions adoption.
+Track GTV, orders, transaction revenue as a percent of GTV, advertising and other revenue, GAAP gross margin, adjusted EBITDA margin, free cash flow, cash and marketable securities, share repurchases, diluted share count, top-retailer GTV mix, enterprise launches, and AI Solutions adoption, plus the August 6 Q2 2026 earnings call.

 Position sizing should reflect that CART is a profitable platform business still priced for continued execution, not a certainty in grocery-delivery investing.